SeldonIO/MLServer/examples/mlflow/README.md

 We now have our model being served by `mlserver`.
 To make sure that everything is working as expected, let's send a request from our test set.
 For that, we can use the Python types that `mlserver` provides out of box, or we can build our request manually.

+Note that, the request specifies the value `pd` as its *content type*, whereas every input specifies the *content type* `np`.
+These parameters will instruct MLServer to:

+- Convert every input value to a NumPy array, using the data type and shape information provided.
+- Group all the different inputs into a Pandas DataFrame, using their names as the column names.

+To learn more about how MLServer uses content type parameters, you can check this [worked out example](../content-type/README.md).

 ```python